 These are certain other ways peanut oil is used.
-And yes, we guess you want to know what else the oil contains.
-So, here you go!
+Do you want to know what else the oil contains?
+Scroll down to the next section.

 What Is The Nutritional Profile Of Peanut Oil?

-Just one cup of peanut oil offers you 169% of the daily value of vitamin E. The other nutrients in the oil include the following:
+One cup of peanut oil offers you 169% of the daily value of vitamin E. The following table shows the nutritional value of peanut oil in detail.

 |Nutrition Facts Serving Size 216g|